Ryeberg Curators

 - Jill Barber

-Jill Barber is a Juno-nominated Canadian chanteuse who has captured the hearts of audiences across Canada, Europe, and Australia.
-Her most recent album, "Mischievous Moon," debuted at #1 on the iTunes sales chart.
-In 2010, she published her first children's book, "Baby's Lullaby."
+Jill Barber is a three-time Juno Award nominated singer-songwriter who has captured the hearts of audiences across Canada, Europe, and Australia.
+Her albums include "Mischievous Moon," "Chansons," "Fool's Gold," "Metaphora," "Entre Nous," and "The Family Album," which she made with her brother, Matthew Barber.
+She has published children's books, "Baby's Lullaby" and "Music is for Everyone."
 Jill was born and raised in Port Credit, ON, and came of age musically while living in Halifax, NS, before following her wild heart to the Pacific Coast.
-She now lives in Vancouver with her husband, CBC Radio broadcaster and author, Grant Lawrence.
 For more Jill Barber, go here.Go to curator page - Rob Benvie

 - Kathryn Borel